 Hurricane season is upon us.
 I have wanted to write this blog since last year.
-We at the DogHouse had numerous phone calls from clients who were evacuating as Hurricane Irma approached the St. Pete/Tampa area.
+At the DogHouse had numerous phone calls from clients who were evacuating as Hurricane Irma approached St. Pete/Tampa area.
 The majority of their worries centered around one thing: how to get their dog to pee on command while leashed.
-That can be extremely important when you are trying to get out of town quickly and don’t have time for your usual, leisurely walk.
+That can be extremely important when trying to get out of town quickly and don’t have time for your usual, leisurely walk.
 Dogs can be picky about where they like to potty, making this type of forced evacuation even more stressful.

-So, now that we have identified the roots of the issue, here is how we would go about the corresponding training.
-Teaching a dog to pee on a leash is easier than pooping, which makes it an excellent first step.
+So, now that we have identified the issue’s roots, here is how we would go about the corresponding training.
+Teaching a dog to pee on a leash is easier than pooping, making it an excellent first step.
 However, the goal is that the dog potties on cue while on a leash.
 Getting your dog to potty on cue is important, even in non-emergency situations.
 For example, this was personally helpful for me when traveling with my competition dog, Genghis.
 As any competitor in dog sports would agree, knowing that your dog pooped BEFORE walking into the competition ring allows you to enter the ring with more confidence!
-Even if you don’t take your dog to competitions, it is still beneficial to teach your dog to potty on cue.
+Even if you don’t take your dog to competitions, teaching your dog to potty on cue is still beneficial.
 Another bonus to training your dog to potty on cue is that they won’t continually use the same spot in your yard.

-- Once the dog does its business, reward them in a small manner.
-For example, with a little treat or neutral praise.
+- Once the dog does business, reward them in a small manner, for example, with a little treat or neutral praise.
 Be careful not to award the dog until it has finished going to the bathroom.
-If your dog has only peed, it likely to still need to poop (especially in the morning).
+If your dog has only peed, it is likely to need still to poop (especially in the morning).
 Therefore, do not give the dog a more substantial reward until it has pooped as well as peed.

-- If you are still waiting for your dog to poop after it has peed, continue to repeat the cue for potty while following the cycle in step one.
+- If you are still waiting for your dog to poop after peeing, repeat the cue for potty while following the cycle in step one.
 Once the dog poops, you can give them a greater reward, such as many treats, higher praise, or playtime.
 If you have a “traveling pooper” (a dog that moves while pooping), you may want to try holding them on a shorter leash to limit their movement.
 If this doesn’t work, be mindful that you may need to catch it as they go to avoid your dog stepping in their poop.

 - Once your dog has mastered this process during their morning potty time, it is now time to apply this training at other times during the day.
-Use the same method described above and, over time, begin shortening the leash or vary the length.
-At this stage of the training, you should still be taking the dog to the same spot that you want them to go.
+Use the same method described above and, over time, begin shortening the leash or varying the length.
+At this stage of the training, you should still take the dog to the same spot you want them to go.
 Remember, dogs typically only poop once or twice a day, so they might not poop every time you take them out.
 Over time, you should become familiar with their potty routines.